Syntax Highlighter: LSL Brush

 It is a brush designed to work with the SyntaxHighlighter Evolved WordPress plugin (written by Viper), itself based on the SyntaxHighlighter JavaScript package by Alex Gorbatchev.
 To be able to use this brush, you will need the SyntaxHighlighter Evolved plugin installed.

-LSL syntax is current as of February 2011 (source: Official SL Wiki) and recognises a few obsolete keywords as well.
-CSS Styles are as similar as possible to what the SL Viewer 2 displays.
+LSL syntax is current as of April 2013 (source: Official Second Life Wiki/Cool VL Viewer), recognises a few obsolete keywords (for backwards compatibility), and adds OpenSimulator-specific commands as well (source: Cool VL Viewer).
+CSS Styles are as similar as possible to what the SL Viewer 2 displays (but you can choose the normal styling as well, too).

 Instructions follow the same outline as the asm-brush, a brush for SyntaxHighlighter Evolved developed by chlankboot, and the plugin structure itself is as suggested by Viper007Bond.